Lahlukap669/binance_api_price_alert/README.md

 # binance_api_price_alert
-An program that tracks your fav crypto and sends you notification on the email if the prices rocket in either way
+An program that tracks your fav crypto and sends you notification on the email if the prices rockets in either way

 ## Getting started